hands-on-cloud/hands-on.cloud/hugo/content/Automation of static website testing and deployment using CircleCI, Terraform and Cypress/index.md

 ---
-title: 'Using Docker, CircleCI and Cypress to automate static website deployment to AWS cloud'
+title: 'Automation of static website testing and deployment using CircleCI, Terraform and Cypress'
 date: '2019-11-15'
 image: 'hands-on-cloud-architecture-cicd-pipeline.png'
 tags: